edwindvinas/ULAPPH-Cloud-Desktop-Quick-Install/README-Termux-Android.md

 https://f-droid.org/
 - You need to increase the timeout of your Android screen since some commands being executed may take some time.

-# STEP2: Install Termux in Android
+# STEP2a: Install Termux in Android
 - Do not install from Google Playstore
 - Install from F-Droid
 - Open F-Droid app
 - Search & Install "Termux"

+# STEP2b: Install Termux-API in Android
+- Do not install from Google Playstore
+- Install from F-Droid
+- Open F-Droid app
+- Search & Install "Termux-API"

+# STEP2c: Install Termux-Widget in Android
+- Do not install from Google Playstore
+- Install from F-Droid
+- Open F-Droid app
+- Search & Install "Termux-Widget"

 # STEP3: Optional: Install Hacker's Keyboard
 - If you have relatively new Android device, no need to perform this.